Saturday, 7 July 2012

 We were only in need of coffee but that proved difficult – a couple of places did not want to give space to mere drinkers.

-In the end we found a café slightly out of the square, which had the advantage of a spraying system that sent out a cooling mist onto the umbrellas.
+In the end we found a café slightly out of the square, which had the advantage of a spray system that sent out a cooling mist onto the umbrellas.

 After coffee and cold water, we started to look around for the Office of Tourism.
 Obviously we were not going to find a camping ground in such a steep, constricted village, but we hoped for a gîte.